gabrpereira/waybar/README.md

-# Minha configuração do Waybar 😆
+# My Waybar configuration 😆
-Focado em simplicidade e ser CoLoRiDo!

-Foto da minha barra
 ![Exemplo](https://github.com/adotive/waybar/blob/main/waybar-example.png)

-# O que é? 🤔
+# What is waybar? 🤔
-Waybar é uma barra altamente personalizável para compositores baseados em Sway e Wlroots.
+Waybar is a highly customizable bar for composers based on Sway and Wlroots.
-Disponível em Arch extra ou AUR, Gentoo, openSUSE e Alpine Linux.
+Available on Arch extra or AUR, Gentoo, openSUSE and Alpine Linux.

-# Dependências 📖
+# Dependencies 📖
 - `gtkmm3`
 - `jsoncpp`
 - `libsigc++`